 In this post, we’ll explain how to submit an application for your reinstatement.

-How Does an Individual or Entity Become Excluded?
+How Long Does it Take for an Individual or Entity to Become Excluded Once Notified?

 The OIG’s exclusion process is governed by regulations that implement sections of the Social Security Act.
 Keep in mind: “When an individual or entity receives a Notice of Intent to Exclude, it does not necessarily mean they will be excluded.
 The OIG will carefully consider all material provided by the person who received the Notice before making a decision.”

 For both mandatory and permissive exclusions, the administrative process is the same.
 The OIG sends out a written Notice of Intent to Exclude which includes the reasons for exclusion and its effects.
 Remember, the notification is just a notice and allows the individual 30 days to gather information or evidence on whether or not the exclusion is warranted.
-Then and only then will the OIG make a final decision on whether or not to grant the exclusion.
+Afterward, the OIG will make a final decision on whether or not to implement the exclusion.

-If OIG decides to proceed with the exclusion a Notice of Exclusion, along with the repercussions of the exclusion and appeal rights, is sent to the individual.
+If the OIG proceeds with the exclusion, a Notice of Exclusion, along with the repercussions of the exclusion and appeal rights, is sent to the individual or entity.
 The exclusion is effective 20 days after the Notice is mailed.

-But there is some good news…in most cases, you can be reinstated.
-There are ways to get off the list, but it does require proactive action on your part.
+However, there is some good news.
+In most cases, you can be reinstated.
+There are steps you can take to get off the LEIE, but it requires proactive action on your part.